FAQ

 How do we avoid new elites (influence/reputation)?

-Influence and reputation cannot be converted into control over survival.
-No one can gate access to air, water, food, or shelter based on status.
-The system is designed to prevent concentration of power over survival resources and to keep governance of the constraints decentralized and auditable.
+Status and reputation could not be turned into control over survival.
+No one could gate access to air, water, food, or shelter based on who you are.
+The system would be built to stop power over survival from concentrating and to keep the rules decentralized and auditable.

 -